-The four installments of estimated tax corresponding to the 2014 calendar year or to the 2014-2015 taxable period, will be made with the booklet revised on 11.13.
+The four installments of estimated tax corresponding to the 2015 calendar year or to the 2015-2016 taxable period, will be made with the last version revised available.
 Payments made with coupons revised on previous dates may have problems in their application.